iHRex/PuppeteerHIT/README.md

 # PuppeteerHIT
-A lightweight headless javascript for DDoS BOT for exploiting IoT using puppeteer.
+A lightweight headless javascript for DDoS BOT for exploiting IoT using puppeteer with proxychain for anonymity.